Skip to main content

 When it comes to cleaning wooden kitchen utensils, your best bet is to use a natural cleaning product.
 A mild soap or detergent is ideal for this, as it won’t strip the wood of its natural oils and won’t leave any residue behind.
 To make sure the wood is properly maintained, you should also use a natural oil, such as mineral oil or beeswax, to condition and protect the wood.
 Be sure to avoid harsh chemicals, which can damage the wood.
 Additionally, you should never submerge wooden utensils in water, as this can cause the wood to warp.
 Instead, use a damp cloth to wipe the utensil clean.
 By using the right cleaning products and taking care of your wooden utensils, you can ensure they will last for years to come.

-See also How to Clean Silver Kitchen Appliances: A Quick Guide
+See also How to Clean Oak Kitchen Cabinets: A Step-By-Step Guide

 How often should I clean wooden kitchen utensils?